TFSLOAN/TFSLOAN/README.md

 - 👋 Hi, I’m @TFSLOAN
 - 👀 I’m interested in ...
 Antiques, collectibles, e-commerce
-- 🌱 I’m currently learning web3 code basics
+- 🌱 I’m not a coder/ I just have some ideas sometimes
-- 💞 Working on current project to use NFT project that relates to irl work
 - 📫 How to reach me ...Tho.sloan@gmail.com

 <!---